Orin-Labs/www/public/memo.md

 ## Market

-The American private tutoring market by itself is ~$25B (50M kids, 10% receive tutoring, ~$400/mo).
+The American private tutoring market by itself is ~$25B (50M students, 10% receive tutoring, ~$400/mo).
 Globally, it’s closer to $125B—still based on an hourly model.
 Moving to a subscription model will make the market much larger.

-Additionally, I’ll be the only company to have deep, contextual data on what a kid knows, how they learn, and what they’re good at.
+Additionally, I’ll be the only company to have deep, contextual data on what a student knows, how they learn, and what they’re good at.
 There’s a billion fun uses for this data at scale, so estimating total market size is tough.

 ## Competition